x1nigo/fm/README.md

 A terminal file-manager written in `bash`.
 Doesn't really have a name, it's just easy to type `sf` on the keyboard.

+This is still a work in progress.
+As such it still lacks more features, but it works.

 ## Dependencies

 - `bash` &ndash; Definitely need this.